What Is Civic (CVC)?

 Secure Identity App

-The application also encrypts personal information with a private key issued by a third party wallet; this provides a buffer between Civic and its users, giving you the peace of mind that Civic won’t access personal identity info without your consent.
+The application also encrypts personal information with a private key issued by a third party wallet.
+This encryption provides a buffer between Civic and its users, giving you the peace of mind that Civic won’t access personal identity info without your consent.

 Secure Identity Platform and Ecosystem

 As we went over earlier, validators and service providers make up the other half of the network.
-Whereas the Civic app accommodates users on the front-end, validators and providers are responsible for back-end services, including identity attestation and KYC confirmation.
+Whereas the Civic app accommodates users on the front-end, validators and providers are responsible for back-end services.
+These services include identity attestation and KYC confirmation.

 Validators are responsible for verifying identities for the network, both on the blockchain and for service providers.
-If a user wants to submit personal identity information to a service provider (e.g., an exchange, a bank, etc.), she submits the relevant info from her Civic app to a validation contract.
+If you want to submit personal identifying information to a service provider (e.g., an exchange, a bank, etc.), you submit the relevant info from your Civic app to a validation contract.
 These smart contracts act as escrow services for the transaction and provide validators with the identity data.
 After attesting that the information is authentic, the validators hash it onto the network.

 Once a validator verifies identity information, other service providers can buy access rights to this information on behalf of a user with CVC, Civic’s utility token.
-Validators can also sell rights to the information, with the user’s consent, on the Civic Marketplace.
-When a service provider pays for identity information, the CVC are placed in the validation contract, and once the validator provides proof of the identity information, both it and the user receive CVC in return.
+Validators can also sell rights to the information, with the user’s consent, on the Civic Marketplace, recently branded Identity.
+When a service provider pays for identity information, the CVC is placed in a validation contract.
+And, once the validator provides proof of the identity information, both it and the user receive CVC in return.
 This service is flexible, too, as validators can pick and choose which information to verify per a service provider’s request.

 Say a service provider, like a credit score company, needs access to a client’s credit history and bank account information.
 After communicating with the user, the service provider would submit a data request to a prior validator, maybe a credit card company, bank, or other financial institution.
 This validator would retrieve the hash for the requested information from the blockchain to attest it with the information that the client currently provides.
 If everything checks out, the validator is paid for these services (as is the user) and the service provider approves the client’s identity.